CCA-Public/folderprocessor/README.md

 # CCA Folder Processor

-Tool for automated processing of directories in Bitcurator.
+Tool for automated processing of directories in BitCurator.

 **NOTE: This tool is in dev and should not be considered production-ready without testing**